Engee documentation

 Specify the input processing method:

-• Columns as channels (frame based) - the block processes each of the input columns as a separate channel containing consecutive time samples.
-The block downsamples each channel independently, discarding rows of the input matrix after each row it outputs.
+• Columns as channels (frame based) — the block processes each of the input columns as a separate channel containing consecutive time samples.
+The block reduces the sampling rate of each channel independently, discarding rows of the input matrix after each row that it outputs.

-• Elements as channels (sample based) - The block treats each input element as a separate channel and resamples each input channel over time.
-The block downsamples the input array by discarding samples after each sample it passes through to the output.
-The input and output dimensions of the Downsample block are identical.
-In this mode, the input can have the dimensionality of a -dimensional array.
+• Elements as channels (sample based) — the unit processes each input element as a separate channel and performs resampling of each input channel over time.
+The block lowers the sampling of the input array, discarding samples after each sample through which it passes to the exit.
+Input and output block sizes Downsample they are identical.
+In this mode, the input can have a dimension - a dimensional array.

 Values